prismicio/awesome-prismic/README.md

 > Find here a frequently updated list of hot stuff going on about Prismic: latest feature announcement, meetup informations, and more!

 - [Awesome Prismic](https://community.prismic.io/t/awesome-prismic/1520) - Check out the announcement post of this very repository. `08/12/2020`
-- [Prismic Environments](https://prismic.io/blog/prismic-environments) - New development environments feature announcement. `06/11/2020`
+- [The Future of Slices](https://www.youtube.com/watch?v=F4AldXHgLg8) - Enjoy the replay of our first ever product meet-up. `08/26/2020`

 ## Ecosystem